PostgreSQL (10)

 • Significant partitioning improvements

-• Adds “covering” indexes via INCLUDE to add more data to the index.
+• Adds “covering” indexes with INCLUDE keyword.
+Adds “payload columns” to indexes.
 Docs: Index only scans and Covering indexes

 PG 12